felixge/cakephp-authsome/README.md

 ## Sponsors

-The initial development of Authsome was sponsored by [Three Leaf Creative].
+The initial development of Authsome was paid for by [ThreeLeaf Creative](http://threeleaf.tv/), the makers of a fantastic CakePHP CMS system.

 Authsome is developed by [Debuggable Ltd](http://debuggable.com/).
 Get in touch if you need help making your next project an authsome one!